 - 3. Proposed sampling schedule.
-Trend monitoring wells will be sampled, at a minimum, annually at the same time of the year for the indicator parameters identified in Table 3 below. - 4.
+Trend monitoring wells will be sampled, at a minimum, annually at the same time of the year for the indicator parameters identified in Table 1 below.
+Staff will also consider the uses of the groundwater in evaluating the constituents to be monitored in groundwater.
+Groundwater to be used as wetland supply water will be required to be monitored for selenium. - 4.
 Workplan implementation and analysis.
 The Workplan will describe proposed method(s) to be used to evaluate trends in the groundwater quality monitoring data over time.